evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 With overboost, the Porsche Macan 4 reaches a maximum power of 300 kW (408 hp / 402 bhp).
 Without overboost, it delivers 285 kW (388 hp / 382 bhp).
 The maximum torque is 650 Nm (480 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.2 seconds and reaches a top speed of 220 km/h (137 mph), demonstrating its solid performance.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 100 kWh and a net usable capacity of 94,9 kWh, providing an 5,1 kWh buffer (5.1%) for battery protection.
+The high-capacity battery has a gross capacity of 100 kWh and a net usable capacity of 94,9 kWh, providing a 5,1 kWh buffer (5.1%) for battery protection.
 Operating at a nominal voltage of 662 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 613 to 516 km (381-321 miles), depending on the specific configuration and options, such as wheel size.
-Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
+Larger wheels can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 15.5 kWh/100 km for the base model and 18.4 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 270 kW.
 Charging from 0% to 100% takes approximately 59 minutes, while a more typical charging scenario from 10% to 80% takes 20 minutes with an average charging speed at 196 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 64%.
-This results in an effective charging speed, including time lost, of 171 kW, with each charging session taking about 21 minutes and 56 seconds..
+This results in an effective charging speed, including time lost, of 171 kW, with each charging session taking about 21 minutes and 56 seconds.
 This efficient charging capability makes the Porsche Macan 4 a convenient option for long-distance travel.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 21.5 kWh/100 km, the trip would take approximately 9 hours and 2 minutes.
 This journey would require two charging stops from 1% to 65%, with a total charging time of 43 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 8 hours and 37 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The location of the charge port is on the [left rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.
 Additionally, a second port on the [right rear side](../../../../technology/charging/connectors/#front-side) offers greater flexibility for AC charging.
-The connector types vary between the different markets.
+The connector types vary between different markets.
 This model uses [**J1772**](../../../../technology/charging/connectors/#j1772) for North America and for Europe, [**TYPE2**](../../../../technology/charging/connectors/#type-2).
 For complete specifications for all markets, refer to the full specifications.

 {{<evkxdisplayaddarticle />}}

 ## Drivetrain

-Porsche Macan 4 features an all-wheel drive system powered by two motors, one on each axle.
+The Porsche Macan 4 features an all-wheel drive system powered by two motors, one on each axle.
 The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension